Climdyn/qgs/documentation/source/files/user_guide.rst

 .. warning::

-    This initialization method is not yet well-defined in the model.
+    This initialization method is not yet well-defined in qgs.
 It builds the model block by block to construct an ad-hoc model version.

-In this section, we describe how to setup an user-defined basis for one of the model's component.
+In this section, we describe how to setup a user-defined basis for one of the model's component.
 We will do it for the ocean, but the approach is similar for the other components.
 We will project the ocean equations on four modes proposed in :cite:`user-P2011`:

 .. math::